-Awesome so we have made it this far in the current series of posts, its not an easy one to write and I knows not easy to read, now that we are at the last steps of the installation stage, I am even getting a little tired of doing it 🙂 .
-So as a quick overview of what will be coming up in the next few months;
+Awesome so we have made it this far in the current series of posts, it’s not an easy one to write and I know it’s not easy to read, now that we are at the last steps of the installation stage, I am even getting a little tired of doing it.
+So as a quick overview of what will be coming up in the next few months:

 - New Network infrastructure (I had to bring in help for this as well)

 - Unifi Cloud Key and its Limitations